 Visually check all other areas of the body and hair, and run fingers gently over skin.
 Run a fine-toothed comb through your child's hair to check for ticks daily.

 If you see a tick, try to remove it from your child’s body.
 If the tick was on the body for less than 36 hours, it may help prevent infection.
-If you remove a tick from your child’s body, you may be asked to bring the tick to the doctor for testing.

 To safely remove a tick: